AlisterBaroi/My-Kay/README.md

 npm install
 ```

-Lastly, in the same terminal, open the expo debug tool (to run the app in emulator/device) by running the command:
+Lastly, in the same terminal, open the expo debug tool (to run the app in emulator/device) with the command:
 ```
 npm start
 ```